tonsky/tonsky.me/site/blog/clojure-macros/index.md

 What if our macro read the source file?

 Like, actually went to the file system, opened a file, and read its content?
-We already have the file name conveniently stored in `*file*`.
+We already have the file name conveniently stored in `*file*`, and luckily Clojure keeps sources around.

-And this is what I ended up with:
+So this is what I ended up with:

 ```
 (defn slurp-source [file key]